FAQs about the Austin E. Knowlton Honors Program

 Who joins the honors program?

-Less than 10% of each incoming class is invited to participate in First-Year Honors.
+Less than 10% of each incoming class are invited to participate in First-Year Honors.
 In FYH, you will connect and engage with highly motivated students and mentors, a select group who are passionate about learning.
 FYH is designed for students who already have a strong foundation in writing and reading, and a strong interest in discussing ideas.

 Why would I be interested?